Book a consultation with our Experts & get good discounts on our online diet programs! Click here All our diet plans can be followed during Ramadan.

 NUTS AND OIL SEEDS:

 These are not only rich in energy, but also in proteins.
 They provide energy, which lasts for longer period.
-They are also packed up with antioxidants, vitamins, minerals and omega- 3 fatty acids.
+They are also packed up with antioxidants, vitamins, minerals & omega- 3 fatty acids.
 All these enhances the energy metabolism.
 They can be used as fillers as they are crunchy in texture, or they can be included in breakfast making it power packed.

 QUINOA (PRONOUNCED AS ‘KINOA’)